prakhar0711/Learn-React-Js/10_reactRouter/README.md

      import { BrowserRouter as Router, Link, Routes, Route } from "react-router-dom";
      ```

-6. **Define Routes and Navigation:**
+7. **Define Routes and Navigation:**
    - Use React Router components to set up routes and navigation:
      - Wrap the content with `Router` component to enable routing.
      - Use `Link` components to create navigation links.
      - Define routes using `Routes` and `Route` components, specifying the path and the corresponding component to render.

-7. **Run Your App:**
+8. **Run Your App:**
-   - Start the development server:
+   - Start the Vite development server:
      ```bash
      npm run dev
      ```
-   - Open your web browser and navigate to `http://localhost:3000` to view your React app with navigation.
+   - Open your web browser and navigate to `http://localhost:5173` to view your React app with navigation.

 ### App Logic Overview: